budach/pysster/docs/Data.md

   0.1 0.2 0.3 0.1 1.0 1.0 0.8 0.3 0.2 0.1

  If you provide "()." as the alphabet the first line of the matrix given above will correspond to "(", the second to ")" and the third to ".".
 Each column of the matrix must add up to 1.
-Again, we don't restrict the usage of the package to DNA/RNA, therefore the matrix given above can represent whatever you want it to represent, as long as you provide a valid alphabet.
+Again, we don't restrict the usage of the package to RNA, therefore the matrix given above can represent whatever you want it to represent, as long as you provide a valid alphabet.